jls-github/soundside-forms/README.md

 # Roadmap

+This document organizes future planning for all parts of the app

-- Phase one: Forms are hard-coded on the frontend and organized into CSV files for the administrators to access.
+- Phase one (completed): Forms are hard-coded on the frontend and organized into CSV files for the administrators to access.
-- Phase two: Forms are fetched from a CMS that the adminstrator can access.
-This may or may not be a part of this app (TBD).
+- Phase two (in process): Forms are fetched from a CMS that the adminstrator can access.
+This will be a separate repository and url.
 QR Codes should be generated upon form creation.
-Forms should be fetched by based on url parameters.
+Forms should be fetched based on url parameters.

 # TODO's

-## Phase 1

-- [ ] Lock admin view behind password

 ## Phase 2

+### Fontend

+- [ ] Add required fields (maybe switch the app to Formik + Yup?)
+- [ ] Fetch form data from backend using url to grab form name (blocked, mock up for now)
+    - Maybe we have a FormUrl table that links to both the guest and member form.
+If it only finds one associated form, it will not display a guest toggle.
+    - Or maybe that is thinking too far ahead.
+Should delay this until the future.

+### CMS

+- [ ] Build submissions view
+- [ ] Build forms creation panel
 - [ ] Create csv column table in backend

+### Backend

-- [ ] Create frontend for cms
+- [ ] Create auth system (jwt to start)
-- [ ] Add required fields
+- [ ] New cors policy to allow CMS

 # Frontend Technologies